balusena/kubernetes-for-devops/10-Kubernetes StatefulSets/Kubernetes StatefulSets.md

 - **4.Unique Network Identifiers**:
     - StatefulSets allow the use of unique network identifiers, ensuring persistent network connectivity for each pod.
     - This eliminates concerns about IP changes during rescheduling, as each pod retains its stable network identity, ensuring seamless communication.

+# Limitations of Kubernetes StatefulSet

+While StatefulSets offer numerous advantages, they also come with some limitations.
+Here are the key limitations:

+- **1.Persistent Storage Handling**:
+    - Scaling up, scaling down, or deleting pods does not affect the underlying persistent storage.
+To ensure data safety, provisioned volumes will remain within Kubernetes, which could lead to unused storage if not managed properly.

+- **2.Storage Provisioning Requirement**:
+    - Storage for StatefulSets must always be provisioned using a PersistentVolume Provisioner, either based on a storage class or pre-provisioned.
+This adds complexity compared to stateless deployments, where storage is not a concern.

+- **3.Manual Headless Service Creation**:
+    - Users are required to manually create a headless service to provide network identity for StatefulSets.
+This is an additional step not required for other types of deployments like Deployments or DaemonSets.

+- **4.Pod Termination on StatefulSet Deletion**:
+    - StatefulSet does not guarantee the termination of existing pods when the StatefulSet is deleted.
+To avoid orphaned pods, it is recommended to scale the StatefulSet down to zero before deletion.

+- **5.Risks with Rolling Updates**:
+    - Performing rolling updates with the default pod management policy can lead to issues if a pod is faulty.
+In such cases, the update process may stall or cause disruptions in the application, requiring careful management and possibly manual intervention.